Michael Jennings (American football)

-Michael Jennings (born September 7, 1979) is a former American football wide receiver.
+Michael Jennings (born September 7, 1979) is an American former professional football wide receiver.

-High school years
+Early life

-Jennings attended Nathan Bedford Forest High School in Jacksonville, Florida and was a student, and earned three letters in football and one in track as a senior sprinter.
+Jennings attended Nathan Bedford Forest High School in Jacksonville, Florida, and was a student, and earned three letters in football and one in track as a senior sprinter.

-College years
+College career

 Jennings never played football in college.
 He was a track and field athlete at Florida State, earning 3 letters as a Seminole and winning the ACC Championship as a member of the 4 × 400 relay team.

 Professional career

 Michael Jennings entered the National Football League by signing with the San Francisco 49ers in 2002, but was cut before the season.
 Jennings was then selected in the 4th round of the 2003 NFL Europe Free Agent Draft by the Scottish Claymores.
 In 2004, he signed with the New England Patriots and the Baltimore Ravens before being cut by both.
 He finally made the New York Giants roster in 2005, after which he allocated to NFL Europa and played for the Berlin Thunder.
 He played in his first NFL game in the 2006 season.
 He was a starter in the 2nd preseason game of 2007 against the Baltimore Ravens.
 In the game, he made a diving catch and in doing so he ruptured his achilles tendon leaving him out for the season.

 The Giants put Jennings on injured reserve due to his career-threatening injury.

 The following year, he once again tried out for the Giants but was released after the final cuts.